 Societal engagement

-In times of major global challenges such as wars or the climate crisis, the question of social responsibility and engagement of music and art universities is becoming increasingly important.
+In times of major global challenges such as conflicts or the climate crisis, the question of social responsibility and engagement of music and art universities is becoming increasingly important.
 Music and art universities can act as role models in becoming institutions that live values such as diversity, pluralism, equality, democracy and solidarity.
-As such they can support students in becoming critical, reflective and questioning individuals willing and able to bring about change.
+As such, they can support students in becoming critical, reflective and questioning individuals willing and able to bring about change.

 For this reason, we have the specific objective to strengthen the service to society provided by the IN.TUNE partners through the creation of joint strategies and programmes in the various areas of societal engagement.
-Our five Working Groups (WGs) will develop these strategies and programmes in the areas of a) Lifelong Learning for professionals, b) Employability, Professional Integration and Sustainable Careers, c) Audience Engagement and Cultural Citizenship, d) Diversity and Inclusion, and e) various dimensions of Sustainability.
+Our five Working Groups (WGs) are developing these strategies and programmes in the areas of a) Lifelong Learning for professionals, b) Employability, Professional Integration and Sustainable Careers, c) Audience Engagement and Cultural Citizenship, d) Diversity and Inclusion, and e) various dimensions of Sustainability.

 Offers